MatheusSw/GamersClub-HWID-Spoofer/README.md

+# Patched
+This is currently patched and I won't be updating the code anymore, it should be used just for reference, as it can be optimized severely.

 # Gamersclub HWID Spoofer
 Just a simple HWID spoofer for GamersClub without hooking disk.sys major functions which they check for in their driver.